TrumanStateACM/acm/_pages/robocode.md

 We are happy to announce a new event we are hosting called Robocode.
 Get ready to program your own personal robot and destroy your competition, in a friendly manner of course.

 We will be holding an informational meeting about Robocode on the 5<sup>th</sup>.
-This will technically be part of the event, but a fee will not be charged until we meet on the 10<sup>th</sup> for the actuall battling of the robots.
+This will technically be part of the event, but a fee will not be charged until we meet on the 10<sup>th</sup> for the actual battling of the robots.

 If you want to get a head start you can download the program [here][robocode]